How to Make Great Money as a Freelance Translator

 Clickworker

 The translation work being offered on Clickworker is of the shorter variety.
 You might translate blog posts, product descriptions, or instructions.
-European languages only from what I’ve seen.
+European languages, from what I’ve seen.

 Fiverr

-Fiverr is different in that it’s more of a marketplace for selling your services.
+Fiverr is different because it’s more of a marketplace for selling your services.
 Don’t let the name fool you, though.
 You can charge more than $5 for your work.

 Freelancer

 Sign up, create a profile, and start bidding for jobs.
 Competition is stiff on this site.
-Some pay rates offered aren’t great, but you can take on smaller projects to build up your profile.
+Some pay rates aren’t great, but you can take on smaller projects to build your profile.

 PeoplePerHour